bernhardAxonIvy/doc/source/engine-guide/configuration/administrators.rst

 password in cleartext with :code:`"${hash:` and :code:`}"` like :code:`"${hash:1234}"` for password :code:`1234`.
 Hashed passwords can not be decrypted anymore.
-The |ivy-engine| will automatically hash and replace the password in file, when the configuration will be loaded
+The Axon Ivy Engine will automatically hash and replace the password in file, when the configuration will be loaded